ramonskie/codex/aws.md

 Plan: 129 to add, 0 to change, 0 to destroy.
 ```

-If everything worked out you should se a summary of the plan.
+If everything worked out you should see a summary of the plan.
 If this is the
 first time you've done this, all of your changes should be additions.
 The
 numbers may differ from the above output, and that's okay.